jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/draft_1.md

 }
 ```

+Additionally, you can improve the performance of running the watch task against your Sass files by utilising the https://github.com/distracteddev/sassWatch plugin which avoids spinning up a new Ruby environment (something Sass relies on) every time a watch-hook is triggered.

 ## 6: Only run tasks against files that have actually changed

 The only thing faster than using `grunt-contrib-watch` to run tasks when a file changes, is to run tasks against only files that have actually changed since the the last time the task was ran.